 The Abrolhos Archipelago is the most popular attraction in Prado.

-The Abrolhos National Marine Park is located in Caravelas, from where the boats leave.
-On the ICMBio website, you can check out the authorised companies and other information.
-You’ll have the opportunity to dive in one of Brazil’s most beautiful archipelagos.
-Whales can sometimes be seen along the way.
+The Abrolhos Marine National Park is located in Caravelas, from where the boats depart.
+On the ICMBio website, you can check the authorised companies and other information.
+You will have the opportunity to dive in one of the most beautiful archipelagos in Brazil.
+On the way, it is sometimes possible to see whales.

 6. Boat trip in Corumbau

-At Ponta do Corumbau, take a boat trip to visit the Itacolomi coral reefs and dive into natural pools with clear waters and lots of little fish.
-The Pataxó and Carapeba Reefs are also worth a visit.
+At Ponta do Corumbau, take a boat trip to visit the Itacolomi coral reefs and divenatural pools with clear waters and many fish.
+It is also worth visiting the Pataxó Reefs and Carapeba.

 7. Reefs in Guaratiba

-Take a boat trip to discover the destination’s reefs and go snorkelling.
-It takes around 5 hours, including a 40-minute journey.
+Take a boat trip to explore the destination’s reefs and go snorkelling.
+The attraction lasts around 5 hours, including 40 minutes of travel time.

 What to do in Prado at night?

-Beco das Garrafas is Prado‘s most famous street.
-Some blocks are closed to pedestrians only.
+Bottle Alley is the most famous street in Prado.
+Some blocks are closed to traffic and are for pedestrians only.

-You’ll find great restaurants, bars and, on selected days, live music.
+You will find excellent restaurants, bars and, on selected days, live music.
 Families and young people frequent this gastronomic hotspot in Prado.

-When is the best time to go to Prado?
+When is the best time to visit Prado?

 Tourist Guide to Prado on the Whale Coast